 - Grades 9-12

-- Cross-Cultural Understanding, Social Studies & Geography
+- Cross-Cultural Understanding, Gender, Let Girls Learn, Social Studies & Geography

 This lesson is designed to support exploration of the issue of gender equality and traditional gender roles.
 By viewing the introductory slideshow and using class discussion questions which accompany the 25 minute video “ You Can Dream; Stories of Moroccan Women Who Do ,” students travel to the fascinating country of Morocco and learn first-hand how several Moroccan women are transforming not only their own lives, but their entire community by becoming role models and ensuring equal opportunities are available for all.
 By engaging students in the discussion questions, students are given the opportunity to share their own thoughts on this global issue and offer personal insight into how the experiences highlighted in the film can be used to overcome gender inequality worldwide.

 More about the work of Peace Corps Volunteers with Gender Equality